How early should we book?

 Do you have packages or seasonal specials?

-Discounts are given for weddings in January (except New Year’s Day, February (except Valentine’s Day), March, and November (except Thanksgiving Day).
+Discounts are given for weddings in January (except New Year’s Day, February (except Valentine’s Day), and March.
 Please note that the discount only applies to weddings.

 Where should we expect you to set up for the ceremony / reception?

 For the ceremony, visibility is the key factor.
 We need to clearly see the altar or podium even when everyone is standing.
 To the side is optimal, since it allows for sightline of the processional entrances and of the altar.
 If we set up in the front, right or left doesn’t matter — although it is not a good idea to place us directly behind a line of bridesmaids or groomsmen.
 If we must set up in the back, we will need to be close to the aisle in order to look down between the rows of standing guests.
 When we arrive at the ceremony site, we will choose the best place.

 The location of shade and of electrical outlets will also be our considerations.

 For the reception, it depends on how many rooms will be used and where the food is being served.
 The goal is to set up in a place that will allow the music to flow throughout the reception space.
 The venue will be able to help with this.
 Of course, if we are using the piano owned by the venue, we will set up where the piano is.
 It is generally not a good idea to plan on moving the piano — it can affect the sound, or the piano may not fit through the doors.

 Sometimes.
 For the ceremony, it depends on how many guests you will have, and whether the event is indoors or outdoors.
 We will bring amplification for your cocktail hour, when the level of conversation may make it necessary.
 Our musicians will bring their own amplifier and will not need to use your DJ or sound engineer’s equipment.